Fellowship Education

 • Interventional Cardiology

-• Participation in the American College of Cardiology AIRE Pilot for cardiovascular disease and cardiac electrophysiology programs
+• Participation in the American College of Cardiology AIRE Pilot programs for Cardiovascular Disease and Clinical Cardiac Electrophysiology

-• All fellows engage in scholarly activities throughout fellowship, particularly on dedicated research blocks.
+• All fellows engage in scholarly activities throughout fellowship, particularly during dedicated research blocks, including clinical, translational, outcomes, quality, or educational projects

-• Fellows are encouraged to present and learn at national conferences throughout the year.
+• Fellows are encouraged to present at national conferences throughout the year

-• A personalized system of mentorship facilitates early connections with research and professional mentors and supports robust collaboration.
+• Personalized mentorship facilitates early connections with research and professional mentors, supporting robust collaboration

 • Participation in a Master of Clinical Science training program

-• Opportunities to be supported by NIH grants (including T32 training grants) and VA-sponsored research grants.
+• Opportunities supported by NIH grants (including T32 training grants) and VA-sponsored research grants, in collaboration with:

-• Medicine (CCPM), the University of Colorado Clinical and Translational Sciences Institute (CCTSI), the Ludeman Family
+• University of Colorado Clinical and Translational Sciences Institute (CCTSI)

-An innovative feature of our fellowship program stems from our enthusiasm for optimizing medical education.
-We host monthly Academic Days, which are day-long, protected learning days for our fellows.
-All fellows come together on campus to participate in a variety of themed didactic, small group, case-based, interactive, and simulation-based educational activities.
-During these days, all clinical duties are signed out to attendings and APPs, who cover the services and allow our fellows to focus on learning.
-One Academic Day even involves a fellowship retreat to the Broadmoor Hotel for participation in the local Heart Failure Summit and annual Colorado ACC meeting.
-Through this curriculum, we also host a professional development series and fellowship meetings.
-Our faculty are consistently evaluated as being engaged and enthusiastic about teaching our fellows, and we are proud to showcase their expertise in these educational venues.
+An innovative feature of our fellowship program is our enthusiasm for optimizing medical education.
+We host monthly Academic Days, protected full-day learning sessions where fellows engage in themed didactic, small group, case-based, interactive, and simulation-based educational activities.
+During these days, all clinical duties are covered by attendings and APPs to allow fellows to focus fully on learning.
+One Academic Day includes a fellowship retreat to the Broadmoor Hotel, participation in the local Heart Failure Summit, and the annual Colorado ACC meeting.
+Through this curriculum, we also host a professional development series and regular fellowship meetings.
+Our faculty are consistently evaluated as engaged and enthusiastic teachers, and we are proud to showcase their expertise in these educational venues.

 Our cardiology fellows are the shining stars of our program.
-A wonderfully talented and diverse group, they were recruited from excellent training programs across the country.
-They are flourishing in developing their professional identities and career goals.
-Our general fellowship program leadership, subspecialty leadership, quarterly advisors, division chief, and subspecialty directors are dedicated to creating an optimal environment for learning and providing individualized mentorship.
+They are a wonderfully talented group, recruited from excellent training programs across the country, flourishing in developing their professional identities and career goals.
+General fellowship leadership, subspecialty leadership, quarterly advisors, the division chief, and subspecialty directors are all dedicated to creating an optimal learning environment and providing individualized mentorship.

-We believe strongly in adapting support of our fellows to their needs through a system of continual feedback and innovation.
-In response to fellows’ feedback over the past 10 years, we have instituted new systems of coverage (such as APP coverage of cardiology consults on the weekends and a University hospital night float system), revised our mentorship and confidential reporting structures, and developed and implemented our protected Academic Days curriculum.
+We strongly believe in adapting support to our fellows’ needs through continual feedback and innovation.
+In response to feedback over the past 10 years, we have instituted new coverage systems (such as APP coverage of cardiology consults on weekends and a University of Colorado Hospital night float system), revised mentorship and confidential reporting structures, and developed our protected Academic Days curriculum.

 Alexis Tumolo